astrivant/polyad/docs/development/resource-registry.md

 The module also exports immutable sets named `BOUNDARY_KINDS`, `GRAPH_OWNED_KINDS`, `DEFINITION_KINDS`, `RECONCILED_KINDS`, `COMPOSABLE_KINDS`,
 `POLYAD_KINDS`, `NETWORK_POLICY_KINDS`, `CAPACITY_KINDS` and `AUXILIARY_KINDS`.
-These are derived from metadata, rather than maintained as separate lists.
+These are derived from the shared resource metadata.

 All currently supported resource endpoints are namespaced.
-Kind names are unique within this catalog; it is not a generic Kubernetes API discovery service.
+Kind names are unique within this catalog.
+Use Kubernetes API discovery for resources outside it.
 Optional Istio and autoscaler types remain listed even when those APIs are absent from a particular cluster.
 Their existing feature and discovery checks still control their use.